bioconda/bioconda.github.io/_sources/recipes/spring/README.rst.txt

    :replaces_section_title:
    :noindex:

-   Spring is a compression tool for Fastq files
+   Spring is a compression tool for Fastq files.

    :homepage: https://github.com/shubhamchandak94/Spring
    :license: Free for non-commercial use